Land Rover Discovery Sport

-The Land Rover Discovery Sport (internal code L550) is a compact luxury crossover SUV produced by British automotive company Jaguar Land Rover since 2014, under their Land Rover marque, and since 2017 their best-selling model.
+The Land Rover Discovery Sport (internal code L550) is a compact luxury crossover SUV produced by British automotive company Jaguar Land Rover since 2014.
+Sold under their Land Rover marque, it has been their best-selling model since 2017.

 Introduced in late 2014, it replaces the Freelander in a revised Land Rover range of vehicles, with Discovery joining Range Rover as a sub-brand.
 Contrary to its predecessor, the slightly larger car is also available in a seven seat layout.

 The pre-facelift Discovery Sport is based on the JLR D8/LR-MS platform, customised for off-road applications, and is powered by a range of four cylinder petrol and diesel engines.
 It is the first Discovery built with a unibody structure.

 Land Rover described the facelifted Discovery Sport as being based on the JLR PTA platform, a rebrand of the D8.
 It is also used by the Jaguar E-Pace and L551 version of Range Rover Evoque.